How to choose who hosts your information

 Cost is obviously another factor to consider.
 Paying more doesn’t always mean you’re getting more.

-When Should You Use a Shared Hosting Plan?
+Use a Shared Hosting Plan?

 It’s also one of the more expensive options.
 It may cost hundreds of dollars per month.
 The decision to use a dedicated server often occurs when your business is popular enough to offset the cost and drive more revenue with better performance.